Level3-REST/site/doc/patterns/page/offset.md

 Profile: <https://level3.rest/patterns/page/offset#pagination-resource>
 ```

 The Pagination resource is a [Form](../../profiles/form.md) resource that changes the pagination offset configuration.
 The client can change the page size or the start page so the client can select a different page to view.
-Once the client submits the form, the response's `Location` points to a [Paged](#paged-resource) resource configured with this configuration.
+Once the client submits the form, the response’s `Location` points to a [Paged](#paged-resource) resource configured with this configuration.

 | Property | Purpose                                                      |
 | -------- | ------------------------------------------------------------ |